altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *She ran back down the hall.*
 ~On her hands and knees.~
 ~Fighting against time itself.~
-"Rossin, can we switch?"
+"M::Rossin, can we switch?"
-"No time!
+"R::No time!
-And I don’t think that I would be able to do anything to him anyway" ~There wasn’t much hallway, and that thing was striding towards her now.~ "Duck into one of these rooms, they lock from the inside."
+And I don’t think that I would be able to do anything to him anyway" ~There wasn’t much hallway, and that thing was striding towards her now.~ "R::Duck into one of these rooms, they lock from the inside."
 *She grabbed the door...*
 ~It opened inward.~
 *She closed it just in time, and could almost lock the door.*